billroy/bitlash-commander/README.md

 - BUG: panel properties color changes don't punch through to new buttons
 - mustache-expand the label text
 - grid-friendly default object sizes
+- bug: one copy of panel label gets added per roundtrip

+- bug: group.delete doesn't delete subitems
+- bug: create new items on the grid, not off it
+	- coerce menu coordinates to the grid

+- grid fill with small image is costly and does not adapt to grid size
+	- try drawing the grid explicitly, at the grid size

+- commander page is too big for ipad

+- BUG: field edit: intermediate edits are lost on '+'

 - BUG: buttons don't work on iPad